NCBA Fact Sheet 5th-8th Grade

 *Dates, times, and locations TBD

-4. Coaches: Teams are selected and coached by professional coaches.
+4. Coaches: Teams are selected and coached by paid coaches.
 Our coaches are hired and directed by the NCBA Coaching Directors: Danny Melzer (boys) and Diane Burns (girls)

 5. Coaching Directors - Bios and Coaching Philosophies:

 Danny played both basketball and baseball at Stamford High School (1998-2001) where he was named All-FCIAC in both sports and Academic All State during his senior season in basketball.
 That same senior season his baseball team won the 2001 LL State Championship, where he pitched and won both the semi-final and championship game.
 He went on to play basketball at Connecticut College where he was named captain by his teammates during his senior year.
 Danny enters his 13th year as a Physical Education and Health teacher and sixth at New Canaan High School.
 Danny enters his sixth season as Head Boys Basketball Coach at NCHS, following four seasons as the head coach at Stamford High, where he went 45-24 during his final three seasons.
 After two years of rebuilding at NCHS, the Rams went 44-18 the following three seasons, including winning the 2019 Division 4 State Championship.
 He resides in Stamford with his wife Lianna and children Rylee, Maddie, and Kyle.

 We want to provide a basketball environment where the players love playing the game, enjoy working on their skills and improving throughout the season, and develop a high basketball IQ that will translate to playing basketball at the next level.
 We want all our players to leave the NCBA as better people, as better players, and prepared to play high school basketball.